 Hope everyone has a great weekend, get a workout in!
 I’ll be back to running tomorrow 🙂

 After the Baltimore 1/2 I headed back to the apartment for a few hours of recovery before the next race.
-I put ice on my legs, wore my compression socks , drank coffee and before I knew it Cameron and I were in the car for an hour drive south to Waldorf, Maryland.
+I put ice on my legs, wore my compression socks , drank coffee and before I knew it we were in the car for an hour drive south to Waldorf, Maryland.
 This was a hike.
 It was curious that the Cosmic Run was selling out all major cities, yet the Washington, DC date still had openings… It was definitely because this wasn’t in DC or Metro accessible.
 The drive wasn’t too bad and by the time we arrived it stopped raining.

 This 5K was AWESOME.
 It felt like a rave, the kind you see in the movies.
 We drove out into the countryside to this barn (okay, it was a ballpark) and people were wearing light up tutus and had flashing LED grills in their mouths.
 Everyone had a ton of glow sticks and the energy was like a party.
-I joked that we should have had a few drinks before this race.

 Every kilometer or so there was music (like Daft Punk!) blaring and a dance party station that would cover you in fluorescent powder so you would glow in the lights.
 My pictures are a vast understatement to what was going on, but it was such a messy race neither of us wanted to bring our phones, just in case.